 - Hiring Staff

 Before planning your menu, location, marketing strategies etc. you need to carry out thorough market research.
-You only have one chance to launch, so make it as strongest as possible.
+You only have one chance to launch, so make it as strong as possible.

-Research your target market to determine what foods they are eating or ordering and where they are most densely located.
+Research your target market to determine what foods they are eating or ordering and where your target audience is most densely located.
 The location of said target market might also influence the way you structure your brand concept.
+It is also important to remember this research when renting a dark kitchen – where will the delivery radius be?

-Customising your menus to your target market will ensure that you have a steady and constant flow of orders while keeping your customers satisfied.
+Customising your menus to your customer base will ensure that you have a steady and constant flow of orders while keeping your customers satisfied.

 Optimise Your Menu for Delivery